Make an Event Start When Another Event Ends

-We call these events dependents because they depend on another event to determine its dates.
+With Preceden you can have one event start when another one ends.
+We call these events dependents because they depend on another event to determine their dates.

 Let's pretend that you're a software developer and are using Preceden to plan the release of a new project.